 One company that I worked for had a usability lab that brought focus groups in to test their screen design.
 The lab always fascinated me, but most designers are probably not going to have access to that type of resource.

-You don’t necessarily need access to a usability lab to create usable design.
+You don’t necessarily need access to a usability lab to create a usable design.
 There are plenty of other usability resources available to help you stay on top of what the user needs.

 - The Art of Designing User Driven Websites from John Seibert at Oneextrapixel.
 This post describes process of designing a usable website.